Product-Live/conductor/redis-health/README.md

 In the `.properties` file of conductor `server` you must add the following configurations.

-* Add the AzureBlob module.
+* Add the RedisHealthModule module.
 If you have several modules, separate them with a comma.
 ```
 conductor.additional.modules=com.netflix.conductor.health.RedisHealthModule
 ```